EphraimSiegfried/bachelor-thesis/src/content/evaluation.typ

 This section shows independently verifiable features of Gachix.
 The following claims about Gachix are made:

-1. Gachix is faster in package retrieval than existing cache implementations in 47.4 % of the cases but slower on average. (@pkg-retrieval-latency)
+1. Gachix achieves the lowest median latency but shows slower average performance. (@pkg-retrieval-latency)
 2. Gachix is more storage efficient than other cache services. (@package-storage)
 3. Gachix can be deployed on any Unix machine, including on systems without Nix installed. (@unix-deployment)
 4. Gachix is transparent to Nix users as it can be used to fetch Nix packages using the Nix substituers interface. (@nix-transparency)

-Because we compare Gachix with similar projects, we will present these projects in @other-caches.
-The specifications for the benchmarking environment are detailed in @machine-spec.
+Because we compare Gachix with similar projects, we will present these projects in @other-caches The specifications for the benchmarking environment are detailed in @machine-spec

 == Functional Comparison to other Cache implementations <other-caches>